booster seat, booster seat Malaysia, how to choose booster seat

 If your vehicles are only equipped with a 3-point car seat belt, you can still get an Isofix installation booster seat.
 But the Isofix features do not function as your vehicles do not have the anchorage system.
 When the child is not seated on the booster seat, you will have to use the 3-point car seat belt to secure the booster seat so that it will not becoming a projectile during emergency breaks or collisions.

 For UNR ECE regulations for child occupant safety, the law is very different; they allowed a booster seat to be placed at the passenger seat or front seat.
+You are advise to check the user manual and the law of the countries you will be visiting or staying before installing any booster car seat or infant car seat at the front passenger seat.
 However, you need to follow the instructions given by the vehicles so that your child will be safe; you normally need to adjust the vehicle seat all the way to the back of the vehicle.
 Follow the instructions provided by the vehicle manual for correct usage.

 Some parents who had traveled with their child longer in the vehicles will understand the differences with or without a booster seat.
 Children trained on a booster seat will sit comfortably on the booster seat on a long journey trip and safer.

-Lastly, regarding the Malaysia Child Seat Law, the child needs to be seated on a child seat until they are:-
+Lastly, regarding the Malaysian Child Seat Law, the child needs to be seated on a child seat until they are:-

 Click below to read more articles.